Thai Community Development Center: Developments

-Thai CDC has developed 106 units for very low and low income individuals and families.
+Thai CDC has developed 106 units for very low and low-income individuals and families.
 Thai CDC completed the historic rehabilitation of the renowned Halifax Apartments in Hollywood in partnership with a women- and minority-owned for-profit developer, the Organization for Neighborhood Empowerment Company (O.N.E.) in 1997, converting 72 single units into 46 units of affordable multi-family housing.
 Thai CDC, in partnership with the Little Tokyo Service Center Community Development Corporation (LTSC CDC), a Los Angeles nonprofit organization, completed the development of 60 units of senior affordable housing, Palm Village Senior Housing, in March 2008.

 Housing counseling program

-Thai CDC began providing foreclosure assistance to troubled homeowners in August 2008 during the foreclosure crisis as a result of the economic downturn.
+Thai CDC used to provide foreclosure assistance to troubled homeowners in August 2008 during the foreclosure crisis as a result of the economic downturn.
 Thai CDC became a HUD-approved counseling agency in August 2010.
-Besides the one-on-one counseling service, its Housing Counseling Program also regularly provides mortgage delinquency and default solution workshop and credit repair workshop to the Thai community.
+Besides the one-on-one counseling services that were offered, the Housing Counseling Program use to also provide mortgage delinquency and default solution workshops and credit repair workshops to the Thai community.

 Financial education

-Thai CDC provides a series of financial education workshops for homeowners or first time homebuyers.
+Thai CDC provides a series of financial education workshops for homeowners or first-time homebuyers.
 Workshop subjects include financial institutions, taxes, and salary and budgeting.

 Micro/small business development

 Asian Pacific Islander Small Business Program

 Thai CDC co-founded the Asian Pacific Islander Small Business Program (API SBP).
-Formed in 1999, API SBP is a consortium of five of the longest standing organizations in the Los Angeles Asian and Pacific Islander community that includes the Thai Community Development Center, Koreatown Youth and Community Center, Chinatown Service Center, Little Tokyo Service Center Community Development Corporation, and Search to Involve Filipino Americans.
+Formed in 1999, API SBP is a consortium of five of the longest-standing organizations in the Los Angeles Asian and Pacific Islander community that includes the Thai Community Development Center, Koreatown Youth and Community Center, Chinatown Service Center, Little Tokyo Service Center Community Development Corporation, and Search to Involve Filipino Americans.
 Its purpose is to assist small and largely Asian immigrant businesses in Los Angeles by offering business development services, counseling, and general technical assistance free of charge to small business owners and entrepreneurs who are interested in starting, growing, or expanding their businesses.
 In addition, the program helps small businesses in the areas of accessing capital and loans, business structuring, marketing, permits and licensing, taxes, accounting, and business plans.